Adam-pw/Adam-pw/README.md

 - 📫 How to reach me **adampithewan@gmail.com**

-- ⚡ Fun fact :- food and anime are the reasons to live.
+- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.

 <br>